-For each LAN adapter on the AS/400, a line description needs to be created for the NIC.
+For each PrintNet printer on the AS/400, a line description needs to be created.
 This is required for Release V3R2 and V3R7.

 If a line description already exists, make sure the SSAP list includes default options "AA" and "12."
-You must also know the LAN speed for the AS/400 LAN adapter.
+You must also know the LAN speed for the AS/400 LAN printer.